Ellestir/AutoREBA/Documentation/Computation&Visualization.md

   Figure 4: Reba-Controller
 </p>

 If you want to log the limb scores and the corresponding table scores into a csv-file you need to tick the "Log Scores CSV" box.
-Further
+Furthermore there are the options to print the angles and/or scores into the console.
+The "threshold" variable is used to determin at which angle a limb is considered twisted, sided or bend.
+The "Window Size" determines how large the rolling window is supposed to be, i.e. how many frames are onsidered in the averiging of the score.
 Beitragende:

     Frederik Wiemer